World Vegetarian Day 2025: Benefits, History & Recipes

 - Carbs: rice, oats, whole wheat pasta, tortillas, quinoa

-- Veggies: frozen mixed veg, spinach, onions, tomatoes, bell peppers
+- Vegetables: frozen mixed vegetables, spinach, onions, tomatoes, bell peppers

-- Flavor: garlic, cumin, paprika, chili flakes, soy sauce, lemons/limes
+- Flavor boosters: garlic, cumin, paprika, chili flakes, soy sauce, lemons or limes

-- Chili: use beans + lentils instead of ground meat
+- Chili: use beans and lentils instead of ground meat

-- Curries: chickpeas/tofu + store-bought curry paste + coconut milk (optional)
+- Curries: use chickpeas or tofu with store-bought curry paste and optional coconut milk

-- Breakfast: overnight oats + nuts + fruit, or eggs + sautéed veggies
+- Breakfast: overnight oats with fruit and nuts, or eggs with sautéed vegetables

 7-Day Vegetarian Meal Plan (Beginner-Friendly, US Grocery)

-This simple 7-day plan keeps cooking easy by repeating ingredients across meals (so you don’t buy 30 different items).
-Mix and match as needed—swap lunches and dinners based on your schedule.
+This simple 7-day plan keeps things easy by repeating ingredients across meals, so you don’t end up buying a huge shopping list for no reason.
+Feel free to swap lunches and dinners around based on your schedule.

 Day 1 (Monday)

-- Breakfast: Overnight oats (oats + milk/plant milk + banana + peanut butter)
+- Breakfast: Overnight oats (oats + milk or plant milk + banana + peanut butter)

-- Lunch: Chickpea salad wrap (chickpeas + mayo/Greek yogurt + celery + spices + lettuce)
+- Lunch: Chickpea salad wrap (chickpeas + mayo or Greek yogurt + celery + spices + lettuce)

 - Dinner: Lentil taco bowl (lentils + rice + salsa + corn + avocado)